evergreen-ci/evergreen/docs/UI/Parsley-Sectioning.md

 Jump to Failing Line is a separate feature that works synergistically with Sectioning.
 When enabled with Sectioning, Parsley will open the failing command section and scroll to the failing line during initial load.

 ### Searching
-Sections that contain a search result will open.
-Iterating over search results will open the section if it's closed.
+Sections that match the search criteria will open automatically.

 ### Filtering
 Sections will temporarily go away when filters are applied and come back when filters are removed.